 - Please let us know your school will be entering by emailing us at firstname.lastname@example.org.

-- Familiarise yourself with our Guidance Document for more on our category guidelines, student permission requirements and terms of entry.
+- Familiarise yourself with our latest Guidance Document for more on our category guidelines, student permission requirements and terms of entry.

 You are here